Webinar: How AI Agents Are Transforming Sales Compensation Management | Wednesday, July 22

 For Employers: A Tool for Recruitment and Performance Management

 From an employer's perspective, a competitive OTE is a primary tool for attracting top-tier, results-driven talent.
-High-performing salespeople are often drawn to compensation structures that reward their efforts, and a well-structured OTE sends a clear message that the company values and incentivizes success.
+High-performing salespeople are often drawn to incentive plan that reward their efforts, and a well-structured OTE sends a clear message that the company values and incentivizes success.

 Internally, OTE serves as a cornerstone of performance management.
 It establishes measurable benchmarks for success, aligning individual objectives with the company's broader revenue targets.
 This alignment ensures that the entire sales organization is pulling in the same direction.
 Effectively managing sales incentives becomes a lever for steering the company towards its strategic goals.